Fall 2026

 For more information about applying for this program, see our webpage on How to Apply & our FAQs under section 2 (How to Apply: Application)

-Your D-plan for the fall term will indicate R since you will need to be in residence for the fall term to be eligible for the Fall Term + Program.
-It is not possible, at this time, to combine the Fall Term + program with an off-campus program in the fall term.
+A student's D-plan for the fall term will indicate "R" since they will need to be in residence for the fall term to be eligible for this program.
+It is not possible to combine a Fall Term + program with another study away program in the fall term.
 Students enrolled in a Fall Term + Program course are subject to the same withdrawal policies associated with any fall term course.

 Intensive Foreign Study in Vietnam